Brightening Routine for People Who Work Out Daily: Complete Guide

 Step 3: Apply Brightening Treatment

-NOW is the time for actives.
-Apply brightening serum or treatment to problem areas.
-Your skin is clean, cool, and will remain undisturbed overnight—ideal conditions for product absorption.
+Now is the time for actives.
+Apply brightening serum to problem areas.
+Your skin is clean, cool, and will stay undisturbed overnight.

-Good ingredients for athletes: Turmeric, niacinamide, alpha arbutin, azelaic acid.
-Avoid retinol if you exercise outdoors regularly (photosensitivity risk).
+Good ingredients for athletes: Turmeric, niacinamide, alpha arbutin.
+Avoid retinol if you exercise outdoors regularly.

 Step 4: Seal with Moisturizer or Oil

 Apply a rich moisturizer or turmeric face oil to seal in treatments.
-Frequent showering strips natural oils; replenishing them at night helps repair your skin barrier.
+Frequent showering strips natural oils, so replenishing them at night helps repair your skin barrier.

-Rest day treatment: On your rest day, do a more intensive treatment.
-Use a turmeric mask on problem areas for 15-20 minutes.
-Your skin isn't dealing with sweat stress, so it can focus on absorbing actives.
+Rest day treatment: On your rest day, use a turmeric mask on problem areas for 15-20 minutes.
+Without sweat stress, skin can focus on absorbing actives.

-Weekly exfoliation schedule: Exfoliate on lower-intensity days.
-2-3 times weekly is enough.
-More than that damages your barrier, which makes hyperpigmentation worse.
+Weekly exfoliation: 2-3 times weekly is enough.
+More than that harms your barrier.

 Problem Areas for Athletes (And How to Address Them)